Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Discussion

 \subsection{Summary}

-Positivity violations are a persistent challenge in causal inference with continuous interventions, particularly when outcome regressions must be extrapolated from observed to unobserved regions.
+Positivity violations are a persistent challenge in causal inference with continuous interventions, particularly particularly when estimation requires extrapolation from observed to unobserved regions.
 Such violations arise when certain intervention levels are insufficiently represented in the data, undermining both the identification and estimation of causal effects.

-We address this challenge with a data-adaptive framework that employs an \(L\)-specific density threshold \(f_\alpha\) to define highest density regions \(\mathcal{A}_\alpha(\vb{l})\).
-Conceptually, this idea is related to Modified Treatment Policies (MTPs), since both approaches avoid assigning interventions to strata with poor support.
-The objectives, however, differ: MTPs define modified treatment (often based on natural values) to ensure feasibility, whereas our method preserves the causal dose–response curve (CDRC) as much as possible.
-As Ring et al. \cite{ring2025diagnostic} note, even MTPs may not fully resolve positivity violations when the modified treatment lacks adequate support.
+We address this challenge by using an \(\vb L\)-specific density cutoff \(f_\alpha(\vb l)\) to define conditional highest-density support sets \(\mathcal A_\alpha(\vb l)\).
+This is closely related in spirit to Modified Treatment Policies (MTPs): both adapt interventions to the observed support structure and therefore reduce reliance on extrapolation in low-overlap strata.
+The distinction is in the target and construction.
+MTPs typically define a prespecified shift/transform of treatment (anchored to observed treatment values), while our framework is indexed by a target level a and then enforces feasibility by restricting or projecting to \(\mathcal A_\alpha(\vb l)\), with the goal of preserving comparability to the standard CDRC as much as possible.
+As emphasized by Ring et al. \cite{ring2025diagnostic}, positivity concerns for MTPs can remain if the induced intervention values themselves are weakly supported; this same principle motivates our explicit non-overlap diagnostics and HDR-based restriction.

 Our approach also contrasts with the weighted CDRC proposed by Schomaker et al.\ \cite{Schomaker:2024}.
 Both approaches address positivity violations via conditional densities, but they differ in how the estimand is adapted.
-First, we employ a unit-specific, data-adaptive threshold, whereas Schomaker et al.\ use a fixed cutoff \(c\), which may be unsuitable across intervention ranges and covariate strata.
-Second, our framework serves dual purposes: it functions both as a diagnostic tool (see Section~\ref{sec:diagnostic}) and as a procedure for defining a feasible intervention rule.
+First, we use a covariate-specific support set (indexed by $\alpha$) rather than a fixed cutoff $c$, whereas Schomaker et al.\ use a fixed cutoff \(c\), which may be unsuitable across intervention ranges and covariate strata.
+Second, our framework serves dual purposes: it provides both overlap diagnostics (see Section~\ref{sec:diagnostic}) and a principled way to define a feasible intervention rule.
 A further distinction lies in interpretability.
-Our method modifies intervention assignments explicitly (to the ``closest feasible'' value) and targets the clearly defined quantity \(E(Y^{\diff})\).
-In contrast, the weighted CDRC redefines the estimand implicitly through a projection within the expectation, thereby changing the target parameter.
+Our method modifies intervention assignments explicitly (to the ``closest feasible'' value) and targets the clearly defined quantity \(E(Y^{d_{0,\alpha}(a,\cdot)})\).
+In contrast, the weighted CDRC redefines the estimand implicitly through a projection inside the expectation, which can make the target parameter less transparent.